Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - References the crown phase of the Boss in the "Just Shapes & Beats" game the level with the **Nitro Fun - Final Boss** song.
 - ![reference_image_1](https://media.discordapp.net/attachments/1346719830958673920/1380291414122037258/Untitled238_20250601191747.png?ex=6843580d&is=6842068d&hm=2082ab754d8726dae11362726283bac3962d574ea76d87de89078415dd1cf80e&=&format=webp&quality=lossless&width=930&height=930)

+ufo 45:
+- By Sharkcrome.
+- Takes inspiration from an old artwork by Sharkcrome titled "Circular Claymore".

 ufo 46:
 - By JigglypuffGD.